 - Stardog 5.0 and a license key

 Get The Service Broker Release

 First, download the Stardog service broker tile.

-Then navigate to your Ops Manager, click on “Import a Product”, and select the file that was downloaded above as shown below.
+Then navigate to your Ops Manager, click on “Import a Product”, and select the file that was downloaded above.

 Once the product is imported it will appear in list of pending products on the left hand side.
 Under its name is a garbage can icon and a plus icon.
 Click the plus (circled in red below) to install the tile.